Is it easier to click on a bookmark link? Not if it is buried under Bookmarks → Larry → Technology → News → Blogs → Ghacks.

 How about searching the web?
 The easiest way to search is by using the build in search form, right?
 Or is it easier to open the search engine and search on its page directly?

-The fastest option are provided by so-called keywords.
+The fastest option is provided by so-called keywords.
 Keywords - or nicknames as Opera calls them - are user-assigned characters or phrases that can be used as an alternative to entering a site's full URL into the Address Bar.

 Once you assign a keyword to a specific bookmark in the browser you can simply type that keyword and the browser loads the associated bookmark.
 Search engines can also have keywords associated with them which can be used in conjunction with the search terms.
 For instance, it is possible to assign the keyword "g" to Google Search.
 A search can thereafter be performed by entering g <search-term> in the Address Bar of the web browser.